anjanadevanand/toyWGN/README.md

 ### S3
 - R's first and simplest OO system
-- Very flexible system, and key to successful use is applying constraints yourself
+- Very flexible system, so the key to successful use is to apply the constraints yourself
 - _Note:_ Look at the `vctrs` package page if using S3.

-#### S3 object
+#### S3 Object

 Base object with atleast a **class** atrribute

 -  R is not strict about classes.
-The class attribute of any object can be set use `class(x) <- "class_name"` .
+The class attribute of any object can be set using `class(x) <- "class_name"` .
 The S3 object behaves differently from its underlying base type when it's passed to a **generic fucntion** .

+- The class name can be any string.
+When creating a new class, Hadley strongly reccomends adding the package name in the class name, so that it does not clash with classes in other packages.

+- Since S3 doesn't provide a format definition of a class, there is no built-in check to ensure that all objects of the same class have the same structure (i.e., the same base type and attributes).
+So this uniformity has be enforced by the creator of the class.
+_Note:_ Hadley recommends providing three functions when creating new classes to ensure that objects of the same class are uniform.
+> 1. **constructor (`new_myclass()`):** Function that creates new objects of the correct structure.
+> 2. **validator (`validate_myclass()`):** Function that performs checks to ensure that the object has correct values.
+> 3. **helper(`myclass()`):** Function to provide convenient way for users to create objects of the new class.

-#### Functions that use S3 objects
+#### Functions that Act on S3 Objects
 **Generic** --- Finds the right implementation depending on the type of object that is passed into it.
- - The implementation is called a **method** .
+ - The implementation is called a **method**.
 An S3 method should not be called directly.
 You should rely on the generic to find the method using the object passed into it.
  - The process of finding the right method is called **method dispatch**.
  _Note:_ Use `sloop::s3_dispatch()` to see the process of method dispatch.
 Eg:
  ```